chriskohlhoff/executors/README.md

 ### Composition using resumable functions

 Variadic `post()` and `dispatch()` are useful for strictly sequential task flow, but for more complex control flow the executors library offers another approach: resumable functions, or coroutines.
-These coroutines come in two flavours, stackless and stackful, and to illustrate them we will now add function to find the bank account with the largest balance.
+These coroutines come in two flavours, stackless and stackful, and to illustrate them we will now add a function to find the bank account with the largest balance.

 Stackless coroutines are identified by having a last argument of type `await_context`: